About Colombia Travel

 Zipaquirá Salt Cathedral & Villa de Leyva (3 days)

 The impressive Salt Cathedral has the 14 Stations of the Cross and three naves.
-Villa de Leyva is a colonial jewel.
+The town of Villa de Leyva was founded in 1572 and remains a colonial jewel.